jimRsmiley/timestamp-rest-platform/README.md

 ## To-Dos

-* Finish
-  * Run the Terraform code
-  * Build the Node.js Docker image and push it
-  * Deploy the image to the EKS cluster
+* the init.sh bootstrap script does the full run.

 ## Directory Structure